AlexLin0804/Predict-Trig-Function/README.md

 # Predict-Trig-Function

-Predicts the sin() curve using simple neural network
+In this project, I simply predicted the y = sin(x) function using simple neural network.